Haugen/personal-website/src/content/html-css/organizing.md

 ### More HTML Files

 But what if we want more than just one front page on our website?
-As described in [the assignment for this course](https://docs.google.com/document/d/1ah0wPtAMyoRKgjOmPRN4DY8WR4ytXYDUGoSUOveCvEE/edit#heading=h.iggbkuwt114n) we want at least two pages.
-A starting page (our index.html) and a project page.
-And perhaps you want a third page, and "About" or a "Contact" page or something.
 Creating new pages are as easy as creating new HTML file and naming them something different.
 The name of the file, for example `about.html`, will also be the URL for the page.
 Once you create a new HTML file in VS Code, you can generate some boilerplate code by typing `!` followed by <kbd>Enter</kbd> in your HTML file.
 Once you've created another file, you can link between then with something like this (make sure your new HTML files are in the same folder as `index.html`):

 ```html
 <nav>